dav-anderson/ramp_template/README.md

 Once you finish the installation place your png of choice in `assets/resources/icons` and run the following script from within the icons directory where `<target_image_file>` refers to the `.png` you wish to convert.

 `convert <target_image_file>.png -define icon::auto-resize=256,128,64,48,32,16 favicon.ico`

+If you followed these steps correctly, you will now have a favicon.ico file located within `assets/resources/icons`

+Note: Your favicon may not load properly if you have a stale cache.
+You can try force reloading your browsers cache memory (Firefox: ctr + shift + R; Chrome: ctrl + right reload button; Edge: ctrl + F5)

 ### Building for WASM